RuhamLeal/blogs-api/README.md

 ## Getting Started

-This API was developed by me and it works with a mysql database, many endpoints have validations and are working with route management, I user Json Web Token to manage authorizations and tokens, it works locally so you need to download the repository
+This API was developed by me and it works with a mysql database, many endpoints have validations and are working with route management, I used Json Web Token to manage authorizations and tokens, it works locally so you need to download the repository

 SOME ENDPOINTS: